zj27/fibwebservice/test/test_automation.md

 # Test Automation
-Most of the test cases which has no dependecy on environment have been automated by python unittest module
+Most of the test cases which has no dependency on environment have been automated by python unittest module

 The [test_const.py](test_const.py) contains all the necessary constant required for the test verification.